 John F. Kennedy, in his book, Profiles in Courage, highlighted eight U.S. Senators who had had— as an indicator of Greatness — the integrity to stick to their principles in the face of opposition, even to the point of sacrificing their political careers.
 One can’t argue that our present Senate and House could use more of that kind of integrity, but did only one laudable political choice qualify any of those eight, otherwise-normal men, to be listed among the Great Men of history?

 As the reader may have already surmised, “Greatness,” like “Beauty”, is largely in the eye of the beholder.
-And, also like Beauty, Greatness is subjective and transitory.
-Here today, gone tomorrow.
+And, also like Beauty, opinions of one’s Greatness are subjective and transitory—here today, gone tomorrow.
 An Entertainment Industry mogul with an impressive filmography, and a long record of charitable giving and mentorship of young actors and directors is considered “Great” one day and viewed as devoid of greatness and a disgusting, deplorable monster the next.
-How many men or women who are considered “Great” today are harboring one tiny secret that could eventually pull them down from their pedestals as well?
+How many men or women who are considered “Great” today are harboring one tiny secret that could eventually pull them down from their exalted pedestals as well?

-We need to accept the fact that there is good and not-so-good in all of us, including those we term as “Great.”
+We need to accept the fact that there is good (and not-so-good) in all of us, including those we term as “Great.”
 Rather than ascribing Greatness to someone based upon a single superlative criterion we should really look at a potential hero’s many qualities, good and bad, before elevating them to a position worthy of our adoration and emulation.
-And I would be willing to wager there are many alive today who would pass such a test.
+And, I would be willing to wager, there are many alive today who would pass such a test.
 Better yet, though, why have “heroes” at all?
 Ascribing Greatness to living personalities does no good for the hero nor the fan.
-Too many heroes have been ruined by taking public adoration to heart.
-The lucky few who have figured out the impetuous and transitory nature of public adoration and have humored the fans but have taken the kudos with a grain of salt, are a true type of hero and deserve, if not our adoration, at the veryleast our emulation.
+Too many heroes’ lives have been ruined by taking public adoration to heart.
+The lucky few who have figured out the impetuous and transitory nature of public adoration, and have humored the fans but have taken the kudos with a grain of salt, are a true type of hero and deserve, if not our adoration, at the very least, our emulation.